MacDonald House: Post-bombing

 The building re-opened in April 2005 with full occupancy.
 McCann Worldgroup occupies the fifth to eighth floors while a beauty/spa operator, Expressions International, takes up the top two floors.
-The flagship Orchard Road Branch of Citibank Singapore opened on 23 June 2005, occupying 37000 sqft of space spread over the building's lower four floors which house the largest wealth management centre in Asia.
+The flagship Orchard Road Branch of Citibank Singapore opened on 23 June 2005, occupying 37000 sqft of space spread over the building's lower four floors.
+The branch later closed by February 2020.

 Architecture

-Palmer and Turner arrived in Singapore in 1940 from Shanghai via Hong Kong.
-The firm was established by Colonel P.O.G.
-Wakeham in Singapore shortly after World War II.
-It was probably the longest established and one of the best known architectural firms in Southeast Asia, having been formed in Shanghai circa 1882.

-The MacDonald House is one of Palmer and Turner's first buildings in Singapore, and was built for The Hongkong and Shanghai Banking Corporation.
+Designed by Reginal Eyre of the architectural firm Palmer and Turner, the MacDonald House is one of Palmer and Turner's first buildings in Singapore, and was built for The Hongkong and Shanghai Banking Corporation.
 It was the first large office building of the post-war period.

 The building was built in a Neo-Georgian style.
 It is a reinforced concrete framed structure and clad in light red brickwork of fine detail, the last major building of its kind in downtown Singapore.
 It was the first building to be fully air-conditioned in Southeast Asia.
 In addition to the ground banking hall, seven floors of staff flats occupied the building.
 An open well runs through the building, allowing natural light into the inner offices.
 There are six skylights in the ceiling of the banking hall which thus needs no artificial lighting during the day.
+Various types of marble have been used in the building, such as carra white for the steps and travertine onyx for the columns at the entrance.

+Legacy

+MacDonald House was the first building in Southeast Asia to have air-conditioning.
+It was also the first major postwar development.
+The building housed EMI's recording studios, used by local bands during the 'pop yeh-yeh' period.
+Before the building was vacated in the early 2000s, the building housed HSBC on the first few floors of the building.
+One of the first high-rise buildings in Orchard Road, the MacDonald House housed mainly British, American and Australian companies.